absalom-muc/MHI-AC-Ctrl/SPI.md

 In the description we differ between

     MOSI frame -> frame send by MHI-AC, received by ESP8266.
     MISO frame -> frame send by ESP8266, received by MHI-AC.

-For the testing and evaluation of the protocol the Intesis remote control MH-AC-WIFI-1 was used.
+For the testing and evaluation of the protocol the remote controls [MH-AC-WIFI-1](https://www.intesisbox.com/de/mitsubishi-heavy-ascii-wifi-ac-mh-ac-wmp-1/gateway/) and [RC-E5](https://www.mhi-mth.co.jp/en/products/pdf/pjz012a087b_german.pdf) were used.

 ## Signature
 The MOSI signature bytes indicate the start of a frame with the 3 bytes 0x6c, 0x80, 0x04.
+The first signature byte varies with the AC.
+For some [Mitsubishi AC models](https://github.com/absalom-muc/MHI-AC-Ctrl/issues/6#issue-558530669) 0x6d is used.
-The usual MISO frame has the signature 0xa9, 0x00, 0x07.
-(During start of the Intesis remote control once the signature 0x53, 0x80, 0x00 with DB13=0x0f and all other data bytes equal 0x00 is used.
-The meaning is unclear)
+The MISO frame has the signature 0xa9, 0x00, 0x07.

 ## Data
-The following clauses describe the MOSI/MISO decoding for power, mode, fan, vanes, temperature setpoint and room/outdoor temperature.
+The following clauses describe the MOSI/MISO decoding for power, mode, fan, vanes, temperature setpoint and room temperature.
 ### Power
 Power status is coded in MOSI DB0[0].